mynkv/Samsung-PD-/README.md

 **COMBINATION LOGIC OPTIMIZATION** <br>

+* Combination logic optimization in VLSI (Very Large Scale Integration) design refers to the process of improving the performance, area efficiency, and power consumption of combinational logic circuits.
+Combinational logic is the part of a digital circuit that performs Boolean operations on inputs to produce outputs without any internal storage elements like flip-flops.
+Here are some key aspects of combination logic optimization: <br>

+* **Logic Minimization**: One of the fundamental steps in combination logic optimization is reducing the number of logic gates and levels in the circuit.
+This is typically achieved through techniques like Boolean algebra simplification, Karnaugh maps, and Quine-McCluskey minimization.
+Fewer gates and levels lead to faster operation and reduced power consumption. <br>

+* **Gate Selection**: Choosing the appropriate types of logic gates (AND, OR, XOR, etc.) based on the specific logic functions can have a significant impact on optimization.
+Some gates may be more area-efficient or have lower power consumption for specific functions. <br>

 * **Constant Propagation**: <br><br>

+* Constant propagation optimization is a technique used in VLSI (Very Large Scale Integration) design to improve the efficiency and performance of digital circuits by identifying and replacing portions of the design with constant values or expressions.
+This optimization can lead to reduced logic complexity, better power efficiency, and improved timing. <br><br>

 Let us consider an exression: Y = (A.B + C)<br>

 The expected synthesis of the above function is as shown in figure below:<br><br>